tipi-build/docs/0352-distributed-builds.md

 ## Remote Execution API (RE-API)

-The RE-API is an open and popular remote execution protocol to enable builds and test actions to be executed on remote servers instead of local machines, allowing distributed and parallel faster, more scalable builds.
+The RE API (Remote Execution API) is an open and popular remote execution protocol to enable build and test actions to be executed on remote servers instead of local machines, making builds faster and more scalable.

 It founds it's ron in the Google Bazel Build system, it is an open gRPC specification used by many build systemss supporting RBE (Remote Build Execution). `cmake-re` implements it for CMake together with our own fork of `reclient` to remote invocations of compiler, archiver, linker, tests and custom commands.